QubesOS/qubes-doc/StickMounting.md

 1. When you finish using your USB stick, click the eject button or right-click and select **Unmount**.

-1. In a dom0 console, unmount the stick:
+1. In a dom0 console, detach the stick:

     {% highlight trac-wiki %}
     qvm-block -d <device> <vmname>